allenai/allenact/docs/installation/installation-framework.md

 To run experiments using Habitat please use our docker image using the following command:

-`docker pull klemenkotar/allenact-habitat`
+`docker pull klemenkotar/allenact-habitat:latest`

-This container includes the 0.1 release of `allenact`, the 1.0 release of `habitat` as well as the `Gibson` and `MP3D` datasets.
-You then need to launch the container and attach into it then proceed to run your experiments using `allenact` as you normally would.
+This container includes the 0.1 release of `allenact`, the 0.15 release of `habitat` as well as the `Gibson` point navigation dataset and scene assets.
+You then need to launch the container and attach into it:

-`docker launch container`
+`docker run klemenkotar/allenact-habitat --runtime=nvidia -it`

+Once inside the container activate the conda environment:

+`conda activate allenact`

+The proceed to run your experiments using `allenact` as you normally would.